Identification of periodicities with arbitrary shapes in AGN light curves: Results

 In Figure~\ref{fig:threshold}, we show the cumulative distribution of $\log_{10}B$ for all three sampling scenarios for the periodic kernel: PTF-like (blue distribution), idealised (orange distribution), and LSST-like (green distribution).

 From the distributions in Figure~\ref{fig:threshold} we retrieve the threshold on the Bayes factor to obtain a FAP<$25\times 10^{-5}$ that will allow with the LSP analysis (see Section~\ref{sec:LSP_comparison}) \footnote{The multiplicative factor 25 comes from the fact that when analysing the LSP, \cite{Lin2025} makes use of 25 frequency bins}.
+Such thresholds are found between $\log_{10}B=4-5$ for the ideal and PTF-like light curves and between $\log_{10}B=2-3$ for LSST-like light curves.
+To be conservative, we assume a Bayes factor threshold of $\log_{10}B=5$ for ideal and PTF-like light curves and of $\log_{10}B=3$ for LSST-like light curves when comparing our results with the LSP-analysis presented in Section~\ref{sec:LSP_comparison}.

 The true-positive fraction is computed by dividing the number of periodic light curves correctly identified as periodic by the total number of periodic light curves analysed.
 These fractions are shown in Figure~\ref{fig:percentages_threshold.pdf}.